 It is a disturbance in the normal traffic of a server, network, or service by crashing the target website with too much internet traffic.
-This will take down a website and render it inoperative.
+Also, this will take down a website and render it inoperative.

 It is a kind of malware attack that encrypts or threatens to leak the victim’s sensitive information.
-Cybercriminals often ask for ransom money in exchange for a decryption key.
+In addition, cybercriminals often ask for ransom money in exchange for a decryption key.